hannes/MonetDBLite/README.md

 ###### Notes

-1. MonetDB often suffers hiccups when using network drives.
-Whenever possible, connect to a MonetDBLite server stored on the same machine as the R session.
+1. MonetDB may hiccup when using network drives.
+Use a MonetDBLite server stored on the same machine as the R session.
-2. Failure to specify a database directory, i.e. `con <- dbConnect(MonetDBLite::MonetDBLite())` will initiate the server within your current working directory.
+2. Failure to specify a database directory - `con <- dbConnect(MonetDBLite::MonetDBLite())` - will initiate the server within your current working directory.

-## Data Importation
+## Versatile Data Importation

-##### Copying a `data.frame` object into a table within the MonetDBLite database.
+##### Copying a data.frame object into a table within the MonetDBLite database

-Writing a R `data.frame` into MonetDBLite is efficient.
-The most straightforward way of transferring a `data.frame` into a table stored within the database is through [`dbWriteTable`](http://www.inside-r.org/packages/cran/DBI/docs/dbWriteTable):
+An R `data.frame` can be efficiently stored in a table within the database using [`dbWriteTable`](http://www.inside-r.org/packages/cran/DBI/docs/dbWriteTable):

 ```R
 # directly copy a data.frame object to a table within the database
 dbWriteTable(con, "mtcars", mtcars)
 ```

-##### Copying a CSV file into a table within the MonetDBLite database.
+##### Copying a CSV file into a table within the MonetDBLite database

-You can also directly import from a CSV by providing a file name instead of a `data.frame` to `dbWriteTable`:
+You can also directly load data from a CSV by providing the local file path of a `.csv` file to `dbWriteTable`:

 ```R
 # construct an example CSV file on the local disk